-Well we’re a week into the new year and with the attitude of a fresh start most of us are pretty keen and eager to make big changes in our lives.
+As we enter the new year with the attitude of a fresh start most of us are pretty keen and eager to make big changes in our lives.
 “This is going to be the year,” we tell ourselves.

 But really how ready are you to make the changes you desire?
 Just because you’ve set a goal, written down a resolution or created a vision board, doesn’t mean change is going to happen.